ctecte/video_clipper/README.md

 The tradeoffs are that it is a really simple formula, and there will be a lot of "bruh moments", or deadpan gold comedy that is missed out.
 Imagine a scene where a crow flying over . .  .  . being missed out.

+Context is rather important too, and the model doesn't distinguish nervous laughter from funny laughter.

-For further improvements, I would consider transcribing with BERT still.
+Hence for further improvements, I would consider transcribing with BERT still.
 Although it would require a lot of tuning, I believe that editing is best done when you have a wide pool of clips to choose from.
 Having BERT present and mixing in 1 clip of humor rather than heavy laughter might better match a range of user expectations.

-I would also implement caching of the clips so that users can come back to visit the page, and maybe keep it for 24 hours with an expiry link.
+I would also implement caching of the clips so that users can come back to visit the page, and maybe keep it for 24 hours with a unique time expiry link.
 Along with that, allow users to customise the window of time for the clip from the frontend UI (eg duration, context window 30s before laughing began).
 Right now those are variables that can be set in video_processor.py.

 # Building the rest
 I tested the main logic in video_procsssor.py, and once it was working, it was a matter of creating frontend and endpoints to hit for downloading and displaying of the produced clips.

 # AWS deployment
 Machine of choice is the g4dn.xlarge with a T4 Nvidia GPU and 16gb of ram.
 For AST, this is 30x faster than on CPU only instances.

-Reverse proxy of choice was nginx, although I should probably use caddy for simplicity.
+Reverse proxy of choice was nginx

 ## Nginx default upload limit
 Nginx has a small file upload limit ~5-10MB.
 Now that was an issue with video uploads because files are huge.